UsherShmiel613/JAVA-Core-Lessons/08 More Operators.md

 </code></pre>
 <p>We will use these operators a lot in our loops.</p>
 <h3 id="assignment-operators">Assignment Operators</h3>
 <p>Sometimes we want to change a variable by an amount other than 1.
-There are shortcut operators to perform arithmetic and set the value of a variable at the same time.</p>
+There are shortcut operators to perform arithmetic and set the value of a variable at the same time.
+This saves a little typing, and reduces that chance that you will miss-spell a variable name.</p>
 <pre><code>// Instead of writing...
 x = x + 2;
 // ...we can write
 x += 2;
 </code></pre>
 <p>We can combine any of the <strong>arithmetic operators</strong> with the <strong>assignment operator</strong>.
-These are less common than the increment and decrement operators, but are still very useful at times.</p>
+These are less common than the increment and decrement operators, but are still very useful when we want to update a variable value.</p>
 <ul>
 <li>x = 2; (The regular assignment operator, sets the value of a variable.)</li>
 <li>x += 2; (Adds and assigns value)</li>